Guzbyte-tech/MerkleTreeAirdropContract/README.md

 The CSV file should contain two columns: the user's Ethereum address and the token amount (wei preferred) they are eligible to claim.

 Example airdrop.csv:

 ```
 address,amount
 0x1111111111111111111111111111111111111111,5000000000000000000
 0x2222222222222222222222222222222222222222,2500000000000000000
 ```

 2. Run the Script:

 After adding the CSV file, generate the Merkle tree and Merkle root:

 ```
 node merkle.js
 ```

 This script has two functions **generateMerkleTree()** and **generateProof();**

 ## generateMerkleTree()

 Generates the Merkle tree root hash from the list of addresses and amount from the Csv file.
-First run this function to get the root hash.
 This will generate a new file called **tree.json** which contains the Merkle tree and the proof for each address.

 ## generateProof()